Blimey Cow: Early history

 The brothers began filming videos in 2005.
 At a young age, their father taught them how to shoot videos and use special effects in an effort to demonstrate that movie violence, which had frightened the brothers, was fake.
 The brothers initially filmed using a simple home video camera, and posted their videos on Google Video, which eventually merged with YouTube when Google acquired the latter.
 According to Josh, Jordan's favorite word at the time was "cow", and the brothers had a friend who frequently said "blimey", so the words were merged to create "Blimey Cow".
 Influenced by The Office, Napoleon Dynamite, and Christopher Guest, the Taylor brothers adopted a mockumentary style.
 In 2007, Colin Cimble of the band As Cities Burn appeared in an episode of the show Jordan's Messyges.
-The activity by the brothers declined once Josh started college and met his future wife Kelli, and Jordan finished up high school.
+The activity by the brothers declined once Josh started college and met his future wife Kelli, and Jordan finished high school.

 Re-launch and early popularity

 In 2011, Josh had married Kelli and Jordan entered college.
 Josh convinced Jordan to create one video every week.
 They launched this new series, featuring Jordan addressing various topics, under the title of "Messy Mondays", modeled after a previous series, Jordan's Messyges.
-Messy Mondays debuted on August 29, 2011 with the video "New School Year".
+Messy Mondays debuted on August 29, 2011, with the video "New School Year".
 A few minor hits emerged, specifically "The One About Mission Trips", "3 Types of Churches", "10 Ways to Get a Girl to Like You", and "The Truth About Youth Group".
 The video "The One About Mission Trips" critiqued short-term missions and suggested that the money raised could fund longer-term missions.
 Josh stated that while it generated some negative feedback from state-side viewers, missionaries in other countries praised the video for addressing this issue.
 The videos "3 Types of Churches", "10 Ways to Get a Girl to Like You", and "The Truth About Youth Group" each brought in about 3,000 views per week.